lisp-mirror/whatsxmpp/README.md

 ## What works?

 - Sending private messages/DMs both ways
-- *Basic* support for MUCs
+- Support for MUCs
 - Magically populating your roster using [XEP-0144: Roster Item Exchange](https://xmpp.org/extensions/xep-0144.html)
 - Downloading/decrypting media from WhatsApp and uploading it to your XEP-0363 server
 - Avatars
 - Read receipts
 - Status text
 - Typing notifications / chat state
+- [XEP-0313: Message Archive Management](https://xmpp.org/extensions/xep-0313.html) in MUCs *only when enabled in configuration*
+- Fetching your entire message history from WhatsApp and making it available via MAM *only when enabled in configuration*
+- Users joining and leaving MUCs, and the topic changing (partial, requires XMPP-side rejoin)
+- Uploading images to WhatsApp natively

 ## What doesn't yet?

-- [XEP-0313: Message Archive Management](https://xmpp.org/extensions/xep-0313.html) in MUCs (DMs should be done by your server)
-- Support for users joining and leaving MUCs
-- Support for the topic changing in MUCs
-- Uploading media to WhatsApp (currently, it just comes through as a link)
+- Uploading non-image media to WhatsApp (currently, it just comes through as a link)
 - Probably other stuff

 ## What you'll need